Richard Lochhead

-Richard Neilson Lochhead (born 24 May 1969) is a Scottish politician serving as the Minister for Business and Employment since 2023.
-A member of the Scottish National Party (SNP), he served as the Cabinet Secretary for Rural Affairs, Food and Environment from 2007 to 2016.
-He rejoined government in 2018 and has served in a series of junior ministerial posts since.
-Lochhead has been a member of the Scottish Parliament (MSP) since 1999, first representing North East Scotland electoral region from 1999 to 2006, before representing the Moray constituency since 2006.
+Richard Neilson Lochhead (born 24 May 1969) is a Scottish politician and former Scottish Government minister.
+A member of the Scottish National Party (SNP) he served as the Minister for Business and Employment between 2023 and 2026, Cabinet Secretary for Rural Affairs, Food and Environment from 2007 to 2016, and a number of other junior ministerial posts.

+Lochhead served as a member of the Scottish Parliament (MSP) from 1999 to 2026, first representing North East Scotland electoral region from 1999 to 2006, before representing the Moray constituency from 2006 to 2026.

 Early life

 Richard Neilson Lochhead was born in Paisley on 24 May 1969.
 He attended Williamwood High School in Clarkston and Central College of Commerce in Glasgow before he graduated in 1994 in Political Studies from the University of Stirling.
 He worked for the SNP leader, Alex Salmond, as his Office Manager from 1994 to 1998, before becoming an environmental development officer for Dundee City Council.
 He was the SNP candidate in Gordon in the 1997 UK General Election, where he finished third.
 He fought the Aberdeen Central constituency in both 1999 and 2003, but came second to Lewis Macdonald each time.